doctorjei/dovecot-xapian/README.md

 ### Redis
 * First [create redis keys](#redis-keys) in the redis server container for each user
+* To create a new password inside docker-dovecot-xapian run ```doveadm pw```
+* Copy the password hash and create key in redis container with it, $ in password needs escaping with \ as well.

 ### Inside docker-dovecot-xapian
 * Change password for doveback user: ```passwd doveback```